videojs/videojs-contrib-ads/README.md

 });
 ```

-Two options are currently available: `timeout` and `prerollTimeout`.
+The current set of options are described in detail below.

 ### timeout